“Seven” "Stands for the Whole!" Notes on Miller, the Seven Spirits and the Seven Churches

 [“He who reports a saying in the name of its author brings deliverance to the world.”
 Megillah 15a, Chullin 104b.]

 So, when the discussion of “Seven Spirits of God” came along (Isaiah 11:2; Revelation 1:4; Revelation 5:6.)
-I was not going to quote any Rabbis, I was going to show the work I did myself.
+I was not going to quote any Rabbis, I was going to show the work I did on my oen.
 We will not save the world with it.
-But, maybe we can save a few in the name of William Miller.
-He was a very thorough bible scholar, and if we can’t use his work directly, we can at least go by his example.
+But, maybe we can save a few out of it in the name of William Miller.
+He was a very thorough bible scholar, and even if he didn’t have the entire picture, he will often put us in a very good place to find it.

-On the Seven Spirits question, we had a few people citing the Isaiah reference which is a good answer, and appears about as follows:
+On the Seven Spirits question we had a few people citing the Isaiah reference, which is a pretty good answer.

 The Spirit of the Lord.